dopex-io/dopex-api/docs/v2/ENDPOINTS.md

 Returns the total TVL of a dopex product

-Possible products are: ssov, atlantic-straddles, farms, vedpx
+Possible products are: ssov, vedpx

 - **URL**